yanconglin/ICP-Flow/README.md

 ```bash
 conda create -f environment.yml
 ```
-2. Install Patchwork++ for ground segmentation via [Patchwork++: Fast and robust ground segmentation solving partial under-segmentation using 3D point cloud]([https://github.com/url-kaist/patchwork-plusplus](https://github.com/url-kaist/patchwork-plusplus/issues/31)).
+2. Install Patchwork++ for ground segmentation via [Patchwork++: Fast and robust ground segmentation solving partial under-segmentation using 3D point cloud](```).
 Or you can simply do

 ```bash
 # in patchwork-plusplus directory